mmccracken0137/gluex_analysis_example/README.md

 Again, we're not submitting an analysis launch request at this time because our reaction has already been skimmed.

+Lingo: The analysis launch runs a Reaction Filter on the REST files to produce "analysis trees".

 #### 3. Moving files from tape to cache

 OK, let's assume that the analysis launch batch has run and we've received an e-mail telling us that our skim files are ready.